nu0ma/spemu/README.md

 - Dry run mode for validation
 - Verbose output for debugging
 - Integration with Spanner Emulator
+- No dependency on `gcloud` CLI (uses Go client libraries directly)
 - Comprehensive test suite with CI/CD

 ## Installation